rsmaller/carg/README.md

 argumentOverrideCallbacks("-h -r", &help, &randomHelperFunction);
 ```

+This function should be called before any other arguments are set.

 ### Arguments Without Flags
 Another feature this library supports is nameless arguments.
 Nameless arguments are passed in to the program without a flag.
 These arguments should always come before named arguments to prevent argument ambiguity.